Traveling in Taiwan – Travel Tips and more

 Going Out at Night while Traveling in Taiwan

-While alcohol is cheap in supermarkets and convenience stores, drinking is not as really a thing, and I compare visiting a bar with a fine dining experience.
+While alcohol is cheap in supermarkets and convenience stores, drinking is not as really a thing.
+I compare visiting a bar with a fine dining experience.
 Many local restaurants may not have extensive service, as the focus is primarily on good food.
-But many bars have a lot of staff because they focus on international travelers.
-In tourist areas, you find plenty of Irish pubs and Japanese Izakaya Bars that offer both drinks and food, but these tend to be more expensive compared to the night markets.
+However, many bars have a lot of staff because they focus on international travelers.
+In tourist areas, you find plenty of Irish pubs and Japanese Izakaya Bars.
+They offer good drinks and food, but these tend to be more expensive than night markets.

-This difference is likely because Taiwanese generally drink less compared to Europe and the USA, and tipping is not common.
-Thus, the bars have to be more expensive to pay their staff and a single drink can cost more than the food you ordered.
-However, there are some bars that offer all-you-can-drink options for a set period, which are great value, but I decided better not to do a video about me going into these places.
+This difference is likely because Taiwanese drink less than Europe and the USA, and tipping is uncommon.
+Thus, the bars have to be more expensive to pay their staff.
+A single drink can cost more than the food you ordered.
+However, some bars offer all-you-can-drink options for a set period, which are great value.
+But, I decided it better not to do a video about me going into these places.

 Is There a Travel Guide or an Agency you recommend in Taiwan?